Money

 Gold

 Gold health insurance is the highest level of private Hospital cover available in Australia, offering the broadest coverage and the most extensive benefits.
-It includes all 38 clinical categories listed on PrivateHealth.gov.au, covering treatments like rehabilitation, palliative care, cataracts, joint replacements, pregnancy and birth, and more.
+It includes all 38 clinical categories listed on PrivateHealth.gov.au, covering treatments like rehabilitation, palliative care, mental health care (hospital psychiatric services), cataracts, joint replacements, cover for pregnancy and birth, and more.
 Despite being the top tier in Hospital cover, Gold policies only account for 3.5% of total sales, likely due to its higher cost.

 moneyLogo